shhyou/bain-cs111-web-fork/pages/_lectures/week02_ethics.md

 1. You must watch the short introductory video about ethics and Social Media Algorithms linked below.
 2. You must complete this Canvas assignment which is a short reflection about the topics presented in the video.
 3. You must signup for **1 additional topic module** sometime during the quarter.
-More details below.
-You will receive a 0 for this assignment if you do not signup for a topics module by Friday, September 30.
+More details below. <mark>You will receive a 0 for this assignment if you do not signup for a topics module by Sunday, Oct 1 at 11:59pm.</mark>

 * * *
 ## Signing Up for a Discussion Section